 The emphasis here is much more on the party and the team – hence the popularity of “Shadow” and “Minister” rather than simply Nick Clegg’s name.
 As with the Conservatives, but unlike Labour, words related to issues don’t feature that prominently.

 All three of these are only snapshots of what the respective party websites were pushing as stories at one moment in time.
 However, in each case the pattern seems to reflect an underlying choice of messages that is also reflected in the wider behaviour of all three parties.
-In that respect, whatever you think of those choices, all three web teams look on message.
+In that respect, whatever you think of those choices, all three web teams are on message.